The ocean is the major regulating force in the earth’s climate system and represents the largest carbon sink on the planet.

 A responsible blue revolution for healthy oceans and healthy people

 Land-based agriculture will not be enough to meet future food demands.
-Our planet is 70% ocean, yet only 5% of our food comes from there.
+Our planet is 70% ocean, yet only 17% of animal products consumed in the world come from the ocean.
 As the pressure grows to produce more food and the limits to traditional agriculture become more apparent, people will look to the oceans.

 By scaling up aquaculture, in a responsible manner, we can meet the growing demands for protein and fish, and alleviate pressure on wild fish stocks, allowing them to recover.